The weather has to be especially bad to see snow at the seaside – it’s a rare thing!

 Mild air tried to barge in from the Atlantic which brought some respite from the cold – but resulted in tremendous snowfall.

-Have a look at the photos, to see what the seaside looks like covered in snow!
+If you’re used to coming to the seaside on nice days to enjoy sandcastles and ice cream, you’ve probably never seen a snowy beach.
+Have a look at these photos, to see what the seaside looks like covered in snow!

 So that’s the real stuff.
 But don’t forget we have a liberal sprinkling of another kind of snow along the Fylde Coast.
 Yes, the sea foam!

 This phenomenon is caused by agitation of the waves frothing up decaying algae in the water.
 It forms balls of froth which blow all over like creamy coloured snowballs.
 Take a look –

 What do you think?
 Why don’t you join in and leave a comment below?

 Have a look at the homepage of the Visit Fylde Coast website for more of the latest updates.

 Love the Fylde Coast?
 Sign up for your weekly email newsletter.
 Packed full of interesting things it arrives in your inbox all 52 weeks of the year.

 Join us on Facebook at our Visit Fylde Coast Facebook Group